- Take the next step in your career with us

 - To ensure the graduates practice within the Barwon Health values, code of conduct and accepted practice standards whilst adhering to all guidelines, policies and procedures.

 Graduates at Barwon Health are employed to work part-time for 12 months, with opportunities for further employment upon the conclusion of the graduate program.
 All graduates attend a comprehensive orientation program at the beginning of the graduate program.
-Our programs commence in mid-January and mid-February of each year.
+Our programs commence in February and May of each year.
 Barwon Health participates in the PMCV computer match process for all graduate nurse and midwife positions.

 Graduate support and education – all programs